BitPonyLLC/huekeys/README.md

 ### Remote Control

 When there's a background "wait" process running, you can use `huekeys` to coordinate changes from the command line, too.
 For example, when running `get` you'll note that, in addition to telling you about the current color and brightness values, it also indicates what current color pattern is running.
-Likewise, most commands will coordinate with the background process, allowing you to use `huekeys run` to change the current pattern, or even `huekeys quit` to stop the background proccess.
+Likewise, most commands will coordinate with the background process, allowing you to use `huekeys run` to change the current pattern, or even `huekeys quit` to stop the background process.

 ### Configuration